hardy613/es6-notes/async-vs-sync.md

 In programming synchronous operations block instructions until the task is completed while asynchronous operations can execute without blocking other operations.
-Asynchronous operations generally complete by firing an event or by calling a provided `callback` function.
+Asynchronous operations are generally complete by firing an event or by calling a provided `callback` function.

 ## Breaking Down JavaScript

 Javascript has:

 - A Callstack
 - WebAPI
 - Event Loop